SreeharshaNalluri/orange_oracle_proj/README.md

 NEXT_PUBLIC_SUPABASE_URL=
 # Add any other required API keys
 # Ask Dhawal for the Supabase Creds
+# NOTE: Without this project can not function.
 ```

 5. Start the development server: